xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Best practice/Data increase synchronization.md

 4. Configure a task to synchronize the incremental data.

-    **Note:** Note: If you configure the “Data Filtering”, all the data added to the source table on November 14 is retrieved and synchronized to the incremental partition in the target table during the synchronization on the early morning the next day, which is November 15.
+    **Note:** If you configure the “Data Filtering”, all the data added to the source table on November 14 is retrieved and synchronized to the incremental partition in the target table during the synchronization on the early morning the next day, which is November 15.

 5. View synchronization results.